| The majority of mushrooms and toadstools (known

 and caps which are grain-like in appearance.
 Some of these are edible and are considered

+to be delicious!
 The spring fungi quite often grow in the summer as well.
 If

 conditions are suitable, autumn species may come up early and can put on quite a show.
+In the autumn, mushrooms can appear in great numbers.
+This is

 because the earth has warmed up and the weather is usually warm and damp.
 This encourages